Alain-L/quellog/docs/sql-reports.md

 se-e7f8g9  select array_agg(distinct name) from products group by...
 5     234.56 MB
 ```

-Queries that created temporary files, sorted by total tempfile size.
+Queries that created temporary files, sorted by total tempfile size. **Count**: number of tempfile creations. **Total Size**: cumulative size of all tempfiles created by this query.

 **Lock-related query tables**